nemanjamart/ADSScanExplorerService/README.md

 ### Cantaloupe

 The image server retrieving the images from the S3 Bucket.
 S3 Bucket keys needs to be edited in the docker compose file docker-compose_cantaloupe.yaml.

+A cache folder is also mounted by default in our compose file to /src/cache.
+This is for having a local file system cache of the source images which speeds up the loading significantly.
+Make sure to mount a folder with decent capacity and permissions so that docker can write to it.
+It's not possible to limit the isze of the cache but the time_to_live.
+We've set it quite low by default to 1 hour which can be adjusted to keep the size in check.
+Use the commented enviroment parameter to completely disable the source cache.

 Then run the docker compose

 ```
 docker compose -f docker/cantaloupe/docker-compose.yaml up -d